bggardner/google-visualization-php/README.md

 - A PHP implementation of the [Google Chart Tools Datasource Protocol](https://developers.google.com/chart/interactive/docs/dev/implementing_data_source) (V0.6)
 - Parses a [Google Visualization Query](https://developers.google.com/chart/interactive/docs/querylanguage) into a PHP object
-- Executes the query on an existing DataTable or retrieves one from a database using a DataSourceHelper class, which performs automatic type casting:
+- Executes the query on an existing `DataTable` or retrieves one from a database using a `Util\xxxDataSourceHelper` class, which performs automatic type casting:
     - PDO:
         - PostgreSQL
         - MS SQL Server / SQL Azure